 Because they are unoxidized, green teas keep their vital green colour.
 To prevent oxidization, the leaves are heat processed to deactivate the enzyme responsible for oxidization; in China, this is generally done by roasting or pan-firing the leaves, while the Japanese generally accomplish this by steaming the leaves at a high temperature.

-The definition of green tea in it’s simplest and generalized form is a tea that is not oxidized, with vegetal, grassy aromas, worldwide appreciated for the healthy, beneficial properties.
+The definition of green tea in its simplest and most generalized form is a tea that is not oxidized, with vegetal, grassy aromas, worldwide appreciated for its healthy, beneficial properties.

-Several varieties of green tea exist, which differ in shapes, aromatic profile and taste.
+Several varieties of green tea exist, which differ in shape, aromatic profile and taste.

-To fully appreciate the flavor, better to prepare green tea with water at a temperature between 70° and 80°C.
+To fully appreciate the flavour, better to prepare green tea with water at a temperature between 70° and 80°C.